Providing Medical & Legal Forensic Consultant Services

 Choosing to Work With a Forensic Consultant

-Clients rely on the services of a Forensic Consultant for a variety of needs.
+Clients rely on the services of a forensic pathology consultant for a variety of needs.
 Commonly, families and their legal representatives will hire Dr. Chundru following the death of or serious injury to a loved one.
 They may not be satisfied with the answers they have received from the Medical Examiner or healthcare provider.
 They may also be considering legal action against the provider or against a business that they believe caused harm to their loved one.
-Conversely, healthcare providers and businesses may engage a Forensic Consultant for their own needs.
+Conversely, healthcare providers and businesses may engage a forensic pathology consultant for their own needs.
 In these cases, Dr. Chundru investigates the nature of a person’s death or injury, assesses potential liability, and helps in the client’s defense.

-Clients from all of these categories often have questions about partnering with a Forensic Consultant.
+Clients from all of these categories often have questions about partnering with a forensic pathology consultant.
 Dr. Chundru spends time before engagements exploring cases, defining the goals of prospective clients, and advising them about whether his services can provide them with the answers they require.

 Forensic Consultant Services